mkkellogg/GTE/README.md

 * DevIL: libdevil-dev
 * GLEW: libglew-dev

 On certain Linux distros you might encounter linkage errors if you have installed proprietary graphics drivers that come with their own OpenGL shared library.
 In this case you may need to modify the location in which the linker searches for the OpenGL shared library during the build process.
 In the included Unix (Linux) makefile, a variable called OPENGL_LIB is defined to point to such a location.
+Additionally you will need to update the makefile to point to the correct locations of the Assimp include and lib directories.

 ####2.4 OSX notes